derrick-zero/quantum-sensor-sim/docs/CONTRIBUTING.md

 # Contributing to Quantum Sensor Sim

-Thank you for taking the time to contribute to Quantum Sensor Sim!
-We welcome contributions of all kinds—be it bug fixes, new features, documentation improvements, or testing enhancements.
-To make the contribution process as smooth as possible for everyone, please follow these guidelines.
+Thank you for your interest in contributing to Quantum Sensor Sim!
+We welcome your help in fixing bugs, suggesting and implementing new features, improving documentation, and enhancing test coverage.
+By contributing, you help make the project stronger and more valuable for everyone.

 ## Table of Contents